What is a Permanent Resident Visa (F-5) ?

 [Updated on March 20th, 2020] In South Korea, the immigration office may remove or deport from South Korea any person who violated the Immigration Control Act(“ICA”).
-Any person who is released after receiving a sentence of fine, imprisonment or heavier punishment could be removed from Korea by an exit or a deportation order pursuant to ICA.
-In this article, we will provide a general overview of an exit and deportation order under Korean immigration law.
-Continue reading
+Any person who is released after receiving a sentence of fine, imprisonment, or heavier punishment could be removed from Korea by an exit or a deportation order under ICA.
+In this article, we will provide a general overview of an exit and deportation order under Korean immigration law. (more…)

 Q) This past weekend I was involved in some altercation with a Korean guy at the local bar.
 I pushed him slightly, but he fell down and broke his wrist.
 He phoned a police officer and filed a criminal accusation against me.
 I am an E-2 visa holder.
 What can I do now to help myself?